Skip to content

 May 27, 2022

 If there’s one thing governments can do now to address permitting inefficiencies exacerbating the housing crisis, it’s invest in the right technology.
-At least as a start, says 20+ year permitting industry veteran, and Clariti VP of Industry Alliances, Sridhar (Sri) Subramanian
+At least as a start, says 20+ year permitting industry veteran, Sridhar (Sri) Subramanian

 Underperforming government permitting technology - or lack thereof - is one of the root causes of permitting departments’ operational pains, and is largely to blame for the critical housing shortage in both the U.S. and Canada.
 Manual or semi-manual systems simply can’t support the current volume of permit applications, and certainly have no chance of scaling to meet future population demands.

-Current development approvals processes (in the absence of permit software) are slow, complex, and largely flawed.
+Current development approvals processes (in the absence of permit software like Clariti Enterprise or Launch) are slow, complex, and largely flawed.
 The process of acquiring a building or land use permit can take weeks, months, or even years, and besides driving up costs for builders and the issuing departments themselves, can inflate home prices, too.

 Half the time, developers aren’t aware of the approvals required for a project (to no fault of their own), and because the end-to-end process involves so many stakeholders, and encompasses so many regulations, bylaws, codes, and policies, getting from permit application to a shovel in the ground is inherently complex.
 As Sri explains, it’s somewhat of a cocktail for confusion and delays.